 Sacha La Forgia Adelaide Hills Distillery

-Sacha La Forgia started making alcoholic beverages somewhat on the early side, with a pre-legal career in fashioning garden-shed beer, cider, wine and spirits with his father.
+Adelaide Hills Distillery founder, Sacha La Forgia started making alcoholic beverages somewhat on the early side, with a pre-legal career in fashioning garden-shed beer, cider, wine and spirits with his father.
 This was no illicit hooch operation, but rather an extension of his Italian heritage and a means to bond with his dad.
 When La Forgia was 16, he worked a vintage with Samantha Connew at Wirra Wirra, and that was that.
 Winemaking at university followed, but being somewhat restless, he embarked on a global winemaking blitz, even hitting seven vintages in two years – almost eight, but the last one, in Burgundy, fell through at the last minute.

-Combing his love for wine with his distilling obsession, La Forgia has branched out into the intricate world of vermouth.
+Combining his love for wine with his distilling obsession, La Forgia has branched out into the intricate world of vermouth.
 In the search for beneficial matches, he carefully balances local base wines with herbs, fruits, flowers and roots, employing native ingredients in harmony with a retro supply of 1960s vermouth spicing imported from Torino.
 Grenache informs the base for the Rosso Vermouth, while chenin blanc supports the botanicals for the Dry and Rosé Vermouths, with the latter supplemented by a little McLaren Vale grenache and shiraz to add both blush and flavour.